FCanberk/coflight-prep/issue-drafts/creating-dataset/flypgs dataset creating.md

 `IST,ADA,20170101-0820,,OW,WOC`<br>
 `IST,ADA,20170101-0820,,OW,WC`<br>

 In this example there are four flights.
-Two of them are international and two of them are domestic flights.
+Two of them are international flights, two of them are domestic flights.